RivaD2/node-app/README.md

 # node-app
 ## Built a RESTful service with Node, Express and MongoDB, from setup to production with guidance from a Udemy course.
-My main goal for this app was to go further into the inner workings of Node.
-I wanted to understand Node on a deeper level and solidfiy the skills I learned when working with databases and servers.
+My main goals for this app were to go further into the inner workings of Node and really solidfiy what I learned about back-end functionality and RESTful API's.

 **Udemy Course: Node.js: The Complete Guide to Build Restful API's** **Structure:**